Actionb/mizdb-watchlist/README.md

 The ModelAdmin itself lets admins inspect and modify the (model) watchlists of other users, while the overview displays the watchlist items of the current admin user.

-The ModelAdmin adds the `add_to_watchlist` action that lets you select items on the changelist page and add them to your watchlist via admin actions.

 The ModelAdmin is hooked up to Django's default admin site.
 If you are not using the default admin site, make sure to register the ModelAdmin with your site: